Enhancing access and interpretation.

-Buttress was appointed by Luton Culture and Luton Borough Council to delivery a Heritage Lottery Fund backed project to enhance the building’s function as a museum.
+Buttress was appointed by Luton Culture and Luton Borough Council to deliver a National Lottery Heritage Fund backed project to enhance the building’s function as a museum.

-Another key part of the work involved looking at access issues and resolving the DDA to principal spaces in the museum.
-The aim of this study was to provide a clear route for visitors that was fully DDA compliant.
-The lift shaft facilities, security measures and fire exit were also reconfigured to improve health and safety requirements.
+A key aim of the project was to resolve access issues and DDA to principal spaces in the museum.
+A lift was relocated in the house enabling upper floors to be accessed, the lift shaft facilities, security measures and fire exit were also reconfigured to improve health and safety requirements.